adityagangal/timely-py/README.md

 * **Data Push to Clients**

-  * On changes to user batch memberships, app clients are notified to refresh batch list.
+  * On changes to user batch memberships, user-batch mapping in cache is updated.
   * Ensures **zero DB hits** for user-batch mapping reads.

 ---